-The Spirit of Christ is often confused with the Holy Ghost, the Gift of the Holy Ghost, and the spirit personage of Jesus Christ.
+The Spirit of Christ is often confused with the Holy Ghost, the gift of the Holy Ghost, and the spirit personage of Jesus Christ.
 Some of the confusion obviously comes because terms such as "Spirit of the Lord," "Spirit of God," and "Spirit of Christ" are often used interchangeably in both scripture and conversation, and it is often difficult to determine to which personage or gift the passage refers.
-The term "Spirit of Christ" is used only twice in the Book of Mormon (Moroni 7:16 and 10:17) while the term "Holy Ghost" is used 95 times.
-The term "Spirit of the Lord" is used 40 times, "Spirit of God" 20 times, and the expression "Power of God" is utilized 54 times.
+The term "Spirit of Christ" is used only twice in the Book of Mormon (see Moroni 7:16 and 10:17) while the term "Holy Ghost" is used ninetyfive times.
+The term "Spirit of the Lord" is used forty times, "Spirit of God" twenty times, and "power of God" fifty-four times.
 An analysis of the use of these terms reveals that only in a few instances is the differentiation of these terms made clear.

-It is from the prophets of this dispensation that we learn that the Spirit of Christ is neither the Holy Ghost, the Gift of the Holy Ghost, nor the spirit personage of Jesus Christ; but it is the primary means by which each of these entities operate.
-President Joseph F. Smith taught:

-The question is often asked, Is there any difference between the Spirit of the Lord and the Holy Ghost?
+It is from the prophets of this dispensation that we learn that the Spirit of Christ is neither the Holy Ghost, the gift of the Holy Ghost, nor the spirit personage of Jesus Christ, but it is the primary means by which each of these entities operate.
+President Joseph F. Smith taught: "The question is often asked, Is there any difference between the Spirit of the Lord and the Holy Ghost?
 The terms are frequently used synonymously.
 We often say the Spirit of God when we mean the Holy Ghost; we likewise say the Holy Ghost when we mean the Spirit of God.
 The Holy Ghost is a personage in the Godhead, and is not that which lighteth every man that cometh into the world.
-It is the Spirit of God which proceeds through Christ to the world, that enlightens every man that comes into the world, and that strives with the children of men, and will continue to strive with them, until it brings them to a knowledge of the truth and the possession of the greater light and testimony of the Holy Ghost.
-(67-68)
+It is the Spirit of God which proceeds through Christ to the world, that enlightens every man that comes into the world, and that strives with the children of men, and will continue to strive with them, until it brings them to a knowledge of the truth and the possession of the greater light and testimony of the Holy Ghost."

-Elder James E. Talmage taught that the Spirit of Christ is the "divine essence" by means of which the Godhead operates upon man and in nature (488).

-The Gift of the Holy Ghost has been likened to the "continuing blaze of the sun at noonday," and the Holy Ghost as "a flash of lightning blazing forth in a dark and stormy night" (McConkie 262).
-Perhaps it would be appropriate to liken the Spirit of Christ to the faint and yet fixed light of the moon and stars which precedes the brighter light of dawn.
+Elder James E. Talmage taught that the Spirit of Christ is the "divine essence" by means of which the Godhead operates upon man and in nature."
+Elder Bruce R. McConkie added, "Before and after baptism, all men are endowed to one degree or another with that Spirit which is the light of Christ."
+He said that a "testimony before baptism, speaking by way of analogy, comes as a flash of lightning blazing forth in a dark and stormy night . . . to light the path."
+Then he compared the gift of the Holy Ghost to the "continuing blaze of the sun at noonday, shedding its rays on the path of life and on all that surrounds it."
+Perhaps it would be appropriate to liken the Spirit of Christ to the faint and yet fixed light of the moon and stars that precedes the brighter light of dawn.